-- A minimum of 123 semester hours credit earned toward the degree. - 2.
-A minimum cumulative grade point average of 2.00. - A minimum cumulative GPA of 2.00 for all credits earned at Mount Mercy. - 4.
-Completion of the core curriculum requirements. - 5.
-Completion of a major program of study. - At least 12 semester hours, above course number of 200, in the major must be completed at Mount Mercy. - 7.
-A minimum of 30 semester hours completed at Mount Mercy. - 8.
-Minimum of 30 consecutive semester hours completed at Mount Mercy immediately preceding graduation. - If graduating with a minor, nine (9) semester hours of the minor must be taken at Mount Mercy.
+- A minimum of 123 semester hours credit earned toward the degree. - A minimum cumulative GPA of 2.00 for all credits earned at Mount Mercy. - 3.
+Completion of the core curriculum requirements. - 4.
+Completion of a major program of study. - At least 12 semester hours, above course number of 200, in the major must be completed at Mount Mercy. - Minimum of 30 consecutive semester hours completed at Mount Mercy immediately preceding graduation. - If graduating with a minor, nine (9) semester hours of the minor must be taken at Mount Mercy.

-Major-minor programs.
-The major typically includes 30 or more semester hours, as indicated in individual requirements by field.
+Major-minor programs: The major typically includes 30 or more semester hours, as indicated in individual requirements by field.
 The minor requires fewer semester hours.
 The student is, in every case, responsible to see that he or she properly applies for graduation and meets the graduation requirements.